Zoom on the DuroMax XP5500HX

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP5500HX compare to generators of similar power (between 4000 and 5000 W).

-- In terms of its dry weight, the DuroMax XP5500HX stands at only 128 lbs, meaning that is one of the lighter devices of the 4000-5000 rated wattage category If you are concerned by weight, one of the champions in the above mentioned power range is the Pulsar PG5250, with a dry weight of just 99.5 pounds.
+- As for its weight, the DuroMax XP5500HX weighs only 128 pounds, making it one of the lighter generators in the 4000-5000 rated wattage category.
+In terms of weight, one of the champions in their power range is the Powerhorse LC4500i, standing at just 99 lbs.

 - As this generator can emit noise as low as 69 dBA, it finds itself in the average expected noise for this kind of power.
-If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Yamaha EF4500iSE, whose lowest noise levels reach just 58 dBA.
+For those who are looking for a less noisy device, we suggest the Powerhorse LC4500i.
+With just 57 dBA, it is one of the most quiet devices in this power range.

-- As for its autonomy, the XP5500HX, with an autonomy of around 8.9 hours at a 50% load, is placed on the low end among the generators of its kind.
+- As far as autonomy is concerned, providing around 8.9 hours of runtime with a full tank at a 50% load, the XP5500HX falls into the low end in comparison with other devices of a comparable power output.
 If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Dewalt DXGN4500, with around 15 hours.

 - Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-This generator can be considered as fuel efficient, due to its low estimated fuel consumption of only 0.45 GPH (gallon per hour) at 50% load, within the aforementioned wattage range.
-If fuel consumption is your top priority, we suggest to check out the Pulsar PG5250B, which has a fuel consumption of only 0.33 GPH and thus, is one of the most efficient devices in our database.
+At an estimated fuel consumption of 0.45 GPH (gallon per hour) at 50% load, this generator is a rather fuel efficient one within its wattage category.
+If you wish to further improve in the area of fuel efficiency, the Pulsar PG5250B, which boasts with a gas consumption of only 0.33 GPH, may be the right generator for you.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the DuroMax XP5500HX is on the average side of the price range.